Joao-Ex-Machina/jbcr.pt/content/webring.md

 This is my (or "ours") [webring](https://en.wikipedia.org/wiki/Webring), where I link other sites which content I enjoy!

+If you are interested in being added to this webringm contact me!

 # From friends or other friendly persons I've met afk

 {{<grid>}}